Daniel Arnoldi: Lower Canada Rebellion and return to the board

 In 1837 he was reappointed as the Montreal prison physician.
 During the Lower Canada Rebellion many Patriotes were imprisoned in the Montreal jail and accused Arnoldi of not taking care of them, while others praised Arnoldi for his humanity during the rebellion.
 Arnoldi and his son, François-Cornelius-Thomas, were accused of desecrating the corpse of Jean-Olivier Chénier, a member of the Patriotes who was excommunicated as a Catholic for using firearms in church grounds where he was ultimately killed by government forces.
 A parish priest named Jacques Paquin examined the body and refuted the accusation.

 Most of the licensing board was expelled from Lower Canada following the rebellion, so Arnoldi was reappointed in 1839.
 During this time he regularly spoke in favour of increasing standards and the regulations for teaching and practising medicine in the province.
 He remained with the board until it was dissolved in 1847.

 In 1847, the College of Physicians and Surgeons of Lower Canada was established to regulate the medical profession, and Arnoldi was appointed as its first president.
-The following year he was given an honourary degree from McGill College.
+The following year he was given an honorary degree from McGill College.